CollinsLemeke/CollinsLemeke/README.md

 ### About Me

-AI Engineer, AI Research & MSc Artificial Intelligence student at the University of Greater Manchester, affiliated with the **Centre for Intelligence of Things (CIoTh)** and **IEEE**.
-Co-founder of the **AI Nexus Society** at UGM.
+AI Engineer and MSc Artificial Intelligence student at the University of Greater Manchester, affiliated with the **Centre for Intelligence of Things (CIoTh)** and **IEEE**.
+Cofounder & vice chairman of the **AI Nexus Society** the first AI dedicated society at the University of Greater Manchester.

 I build end-to-end AI systems — from model training to production deployment — across NLP, computer vision, and IoT.
 With a background in IT infrastructure and progression to Senior IT Support Engineer, I bring strong systems thinking and deployment awareness to every project.
+My research spans deep learning, transformer architectures, and cognitive computing, with multiple IEEE conference publications.

 -----